ubernostrum/interviewer-hell/fizzbuzz/README.rst

 I got tired of writing it and decided to just link a proper implementation in this README.

-So there are two solutions presented here, of slightly lower fun value..
+So there are two solutions presented here, of slightly lower fun value.

 In the file ``unrolled.py`` is a highly-optimized implementation of FizzBuzz, transpiled from a solution in C with